 The University contracts yearly with a commercial food service firm (Slater) for all food services on campus.
-For information call 385-1225 or call Housing 385-1557 about meal tickets.
+For information call 385-1225 or call Student Residential Life at 385-3986 about meal tickets.
 Some of the facilities provided are:

-SUB MAIN DINING ROOM (Boarding Students) - Located on the right of the stairway of the second floor, the dining room serves three full meals a day, cafeteria style to all students with meal tickets.
+SUB Main Dining Room (Boarding Students) - Located on the right of the stairway of the second floor, the dining room serves three full meals a day, cafeteria style to all students with meal tickets.